JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Mounting_Digital_Forensic_Evidence/Mounting_File_System.md

 &nbsp;

-- Calculate the sector offset of the second partition: 2048 * 512 = 1048576
+- Calculate the sector offset of the first partition: 2048 * 512 = 1048576
 - Mount the first partition:
   ![image](https://github.com/JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/assets/149633912/e848a436-f82e-4ba4-9eec-25aa9382bcaf)
    - See the content: